 A pass on the Clinical assessment tool (CAT) requires the student to demonstrate competence and an achievement of a PASS in each of the six domains.
-The clinical instructor, in consultation with staff/the field guide at the clinical agency, will determine if the student has me Po Lever Determine of the domains.
+The clinical instructor, in consultation with staff/the field guide at the clinical agency, will determine if the student has met the requirements for each of the domains.
 A FAIL on any part of the Clinical assessment tool (CAT) results in a course failure.